 At WMed, we are a medical school born through community collaboration and built on a strong foundation that is formed by tremendous community assets.
 Kalamazoo boasts a nationally recognized university and award-winning hospitals, as well as a 39-year history of medical education and a century-long heritage of drug discovery and medical device development.

-With all of this in mind, we are working together at WMed to strengthen education, patient-centered care, and research by creating and maintaining strong partnerships with community physicians and our hospital partners, Borgess Health and Bronson Healthcare.
+With all of this in mind, we are working together at WMed to strengthen education, patient-centered care, and research by creating and maintaining strong partnerships with community physicians and our hospital partners, Ascension Borgess and Bronson Healthcare.
 Every day, we are actively engaged in improving the lives of our patients and their families.

 The active engagement is accomplished several ways, including in our MD degree program where the community health curriculum for students is a core component of the Profession of Medicine course.
 The curriculum is a longitudinal educational experience designed to introduce our students to important concepts in public health, prevention, population, health, social medicine, and health care systems and finance, as well as healthcare advocacy.